 We use this information to improve and personalize your experience with our websites, provide you with content that you may be interested in, create marketing insights, and to improve our websites, online services, and related technologies.

 We also collect the information that your browser or device automatically sends, such as:

 We use this information to provide you with access to our webpages, improve the webpage view on your device and browser, adapt to your settings and language, and adapt content for relevancy or any legal requirements for your country.
 We also use this information to comply with system and network security requirements, and to provide support.
 For more information see, Support Services and Protecting You and IBM.

-We prepare reports on our websites to derive insights into trending topics and general market knowledge.
-These reports may be provided to third parties with details on how users interacted or showed interest in the third-party product or service that was presented on our websites.
-All reports display aggregated information and cannot be used to identify our website visitors.
+We prepare reports on the use of our websites to derive insights into trending topics and general market knowledge.
+These reports may be provided to third parties with details on how users interacted with or showed interest in the third-party products or services that were presented on our websites.

 We accept no responsibility for the content provided on, or privacy practices, of third-party websites or applications.